tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 ### Installation for Mac OS X

-Mac needs the same set of dependencies as Linux, however installing those dependencies is different.
+Mac needs the same set of dependencies as Linux, but the installation process for those dependencies is different.
 Here is a set of useful links to help with installing the dependencies on Mac OS X :

 #### Bazel